Secured-Pi/Secured-Pi/README.md

 ./manage.py createsuperuser
 ```

-Then, set our DEBUG env variable to False, and migrate and runserver.
+Then, set a DEBUG environment variable to False, and then migrate and runserver.
 ```
 export DEBUG=True
 ./manage.py migrate